craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 ##### 11. Dry Storage
 Other than the *Large Shelves*, this room bares no defining features.

-**Large Shelves.** Shelves of hemp and linen bags labeled by black runes in [[Draconic]] line each of the four corners of this room.
+**Large Shelves.** Shelves of hemp and linen bags labeled by black runes in [[Draconic (language)]] line each of the four corners of this room.
 Each is full of dry goods, 8 pound bags of mushrooms, beans, flour, sugar, powdered meat, and onions are stacked on these shelves, and one could find 1d6-2 of each if they were to spend the time searching every shelf.

 ##### 12. Water Storage
 **Egress.** Two 7' arches pierce the western and southern walls.
 The western archway splits into a hallway, leading to the Sauce Preparation room (13) directly west or the Primary Production room (7) to the south west.
 The southern arch leads to two staircases, both of which lead upwards ==(northern; , western;)==.
 A thin stone door is ajar in the northern doorway, leading into a dark room (11).